Mike Gravel: Alaskan issues

 Gravel accumulated a complicated record on Indian affairs during his time in the Senate.
 During his first year in the Senate Gravel urged abolition of the Bureau of Indian Affairs, criticizing the agency for the pace of development of schools in Alaska, its paternalistic attitudes and the culturally inappropriate nature of its education, and advocating greater shared decision-making between the federal government and native communities in Alaska.
 Later, his views changed; in the early 1970s Gravel supported a demonstration project that established links between Alaskan villages and the National Institute of Health in Bethesda, Maryland, for medical diagnostic communications.
-In 1971, he fended off accusations from Alaskan natives that he was not spending enough time working on their land claims.
 Gravel helped secure a private grant to facilitate the first Inuit Circumpolar Conference in 1977, attended by Inuit representatives from Alaska, Canada, and Greenland.
 These conferences now also include representatives from Russia.
 In 1977, Gravel helped lead an effort to have the U.S. Interior Department rename Mount McKinley to Denali; this eventually led to Denali National Park being so named.
 Subsequently, Gravel proposed a never-built "Denali City" development above the Tokositna River near the mountain, to consist of a giant Teflon dome enclosing hotels, golf courses, condominiums, and commercial buildings.
 A related idea of his to build a high-speed rail line to Denali also failed to gain traction.

 A key, emotional issue in the state at the time was "locking up Alaska", making reference to allocation of its vast, mostly uninhabited land.
 President Jimmy Carter desired to put large portions of this land under federal protection against development, a move that some Alaskans vociferously opposed.